tp2750/Makerspace/Workshops/Arduino_2022-03-30/arduino_background.md

 > Arduino’s mission is to enable anyone to enhance their lives through accessible electronics and digital technologies.
 There was once a barrier between the electronics, design, and programming world and the rest of the world.
 Arduino has broken down that barrier.

+A quite from "Getting Started with Arduino":

+> The Arduino philosophy is based on making designs rather than talking about them.

+# Troubleshooting

+* If the output to the serial monitor is gibberish:

+-  Check that the baud-rate you set in the sketch (with `Serial.begin()`) matches what is set in the IDE (Tools -> Serial Monitor).

+* If the sketch will not upload

+  - Try an other cable.
+Some micro-UBS cables are only for charging.
+  - Change the COM-port in the IDE (Tools -> Port)
+  - Try changing the upload baud-rate (possible for some boards, eg ESP32).
+  - ESP32: Hold down the "boot" button on the board while uploading.

 # Sources

 * [Wikipedia](https://en.wikipedia.org/wiki/Arduino)